-Erica Frankenberg (Ed.D., Harvard University) is a professor of education and demography in the College of Education at the Pennsylvania State University.
-Her research interests focus on racial desegregation and inequality in K-12 schools, and the connections between school segregation and other metropolitan policies.
+Erica Frankenberg (Ed.D., Harvard University) is a Professor of Education and Demography in the College of Education at Penn State.
+Her research interests focus on racial desegregation, inequality in K-12 schools, and the connections between school segregation and other metropolitan policies.

 At Penn State, Dr. Frankenberg teaches classes on education policy and politics.
 She is also the Director of the Center for Education and Civil Rights.
 Before joining the Penn State faculty, she was the Research and Policy Director for the Initiative on School Integration at the Civil Rights Project/Proyecto Derechos Civiles at UCLA.

 Dr. Frankenberg is the co-author (with Gary Orfield) of Educational Delusions?
 Why Choice Can Deepen Inequality and How to Make it Fair (from University of California Press); co-editor of The Resegregation of Suburban Schools: A Hidden Crisis in American Education (with Gary Orfield), from the Harvard Education Press; Integrating schools in a changing society: New policies and legal options for a multiracial generation (with Elizabeth DeBray), from the University of North Carolina Press; and co-editor of Lessons in Integration: Realizing the Promise of Racial Diversity in America’s Schools (with Gary Orfield), published by the University of Virginia Press (2007).
 She has published more than 50 peer-reviewed articles in leading education policy journals, law reviews, and housing journals and writing for policy and practitioner publications.